-- Has an enterprises tracked down identities at a fine-grained level, including data storage objects and microservices?
+- Have enterprises tracked down identities at a fine-grained level, including data storage objects and microservices?

-- Has an enterprises made security centralized in order to track different components of production and DevOps using the same repository or database?
+- Have enterprises made security centralized in order to track different components of production and DevOps using the same repository or database?

 Invest Wisely in Security Solutions

 DevOps production servers incorporate more heterogeneous and distributed systems, and thus, demand enterprises to invest in efficient security solutions such as identity access management (IAM).
 Such security solutions

 - Deliver common identity validation for different systems of the DevOps process.